ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 - if you want to remove chunks with small symbol rate (text symbols per second audio), set

-symbols_gate = True and set symbol_rate_min
+symbols_gate = True

+and set

+symbol_rate_min and symbol_rate_max

-you can use it to separate fast speaking speaker, and/or poor transcriptions.
+you can use it to separate one speaker speaking with special speaking speed, and/or poor transcriptions.

 - if you want to remove chunks without speech, set